 Through service, gain a more meaningful connection to the cultures and communities you explore while taking an active role to address important global issues at the local level.
 In Panama, work closely with an indigenous community on a remote tropical island to do infrastructure projects.
 The outfitters are in constant contact with the local communities and work on ongoing projects.
 As the time gets closer, outfitters will help choose a project for your group that will best serve the community at that particular time.
 Projects might include:

 Arrive in Panama to discover a dichotomy of old and new.
 Explore the stark contrast between the colonial architecture of the old city of Casco Viejo and the looming steel and glass towers of modern Panama City.
 This vibrant capital has countless stories to tell and offers a great introduction to travel photography.
 Fly to David and take a short transfer to Boquete, an adventurous and hip town in the mountains of the Jaramillo range.
 Settle into the Boquete Valley high in the mountains and get ready for new adventures and photo challenges.
-Hike through the cloud forest to dramatic waterfalls and even an abandoned castle.
+Hike through the cloud forest to dramatic waterfalls.
 Pick up the pace as you whitewater raft down Rio Chiriqui.
 Each experience provides endless potential for creative compositions.
 Take action shots of friends while they learn to rock climb on beautiful volcanic basalt rock faces, or explore the surrounding area for poison dart frogs or scenic mountain overlooks.
 Check out a coffee plantation and investigate town while continuing to refine the art of using a camera.